erikaf7/memories-backend/README.md

 - Node

 ## Approach Taken
-We created this database to store the data of the user entries and user accounts to be accessed by the front-end side of our application.
-We used user authorization to make sure that posts could only be edited or deleted by the user who created them.
+We created this database to store the data of the memory entries to be accessed by the front-end side of our application.
+The front-end side of our application can interact with our database in order to create entries, read entries, update entries, and delete entries.